alenpaulvarghese/AurSearchBot/README.md

 set environment variable `TELOXIDE_TOKEN` to BOT_TOKEN
-which you can get from @Botfather then run the target binary.
+which you can get from @Botfather then run the target binary. alternatively you can use cargo run<br>

-alternatively you can use cargo run `TELOXIDE_TOKEN="12345:49dc3eeb1aehda3cI2TesHNHc" cargo run`
+`TELOXIDE_TOKEN="12345:49dc3eeb1aehda3cI2TesHNHc" cargo run`

 ### Copyright & License